lizzyman04/mlang/README.md

 # MLang — A Math-First Programming Language

 **MLang** is a modern programming language focused on symbolic and numeric computation.
-It combines the power of structured programming with built-in support for solving algebraic and arithmetic expressions.
+Now with a beautiful built-in IDE for editing and running `.mlang` code interactively!

 ---